mlan/docker-openldap/README.md

 #### `LDAP_RUNDIR`

-This is an optional variable, set to `/var/run/openldap` by default, which when set can be used to change the path to the openldap slapd.pid and slapd.args files.
+This is an optional variable, set to `/var/run/openldap` by default, which when set can be used to change the path to the OpenLDAP `slapd.pid` and `slapd.args` files.

 #### `LDAP_SEEDDIR0`

-This is an optional variable, set to `/var/lib/openldap/seed/0` by default, which when set can be used to change the location where openldap finds files, in LDIF format, used during config database seeding.
+This is an optional variable, set to `/var/lib/openldap/seed/0` by default, which when set can be used to change the location where OpenLDAP finds files, in LDIF format, used during config database seeding.

 #### `LDAP_SEEDDIR1`

-This is an optional variable, set to `/var/lib/openldap/seed/1` by default, which when set can be used to change the location where openldap finds files, in LDIF format, used during users database seeding.
+This is an optional variable, set to `/var/lib/openldap/seed/1` by default, which when set can be used to change the location where OpenLDAP finds files, in LDIF format, used during users database seeding.

 #### `LDAP_SEEDDIRa`

-This is an optional variable, set to `/var/lib/openldap/seed/a` by default, which when set can be used to change the location where openldap finds default seeding files, which are used when no files can be found in the `LDAP_SEEDDIR0` or `LDAP_SEEDDIR1` directories, during database seeding.
+This is an optional variable, set to `/var/lib/openldap/seed/a` by default, which when set can be used to change the location where OpenLDAP finds default seeding files, which are used when no files can be found in the `LDAP_SEEDDIR0` or `LDAP_SEEDDIR1` directories, during database seeding.

 ## Where to store data